-CourseMedia Studies involves creating representations of the world and telling stories through communicationDescriptiontechnologies such as television, film, video, newspapers, radio, video games, the internet, and mobile media.
+Media Arts involves creating representations of the world and telling stories through communication technologies such as television, film, video, newspapers, radio, video games, the internet, and mobile media.
 Media Studies connects audiences, purposes and ideas, exploring concepts and viewpoints through the creative use of materials and technologies.
-Media Studies draws on the disciplines of graphic design, animation, film and new media.
+Media Arts draws on the disciplines of graphic design, animation, film and new media.

-CourseYear 9: In Year 9 Media Studies, students analyse the ways in which audiences make meaning and howUnitsaudiences interact with and share media artworks and compositions.
+Year 9: In Year 9 Media Arts, students analyse the ways in which audiences make meaning and how audiences interact with and share media artworks and compositions.
 Topics include graphic design, digital and stop animation, film (camera technique and film language) and audio (podcast narrative).
 Assessment for this subject includes in-class tasks, assignments, and critiques.

-Year 10: Developing Multimedia (MS01): This subject develops introductory skills and knowledge in areas including animation, game design, graphic design, interactive media development and application development.
-Year 10 Developing Multimedia also provides useful preparatory skills and knowledge for students interested in studying Information and Communication Technology in Years 11 and 12.
+Year 10: Introduction to Media Arts: This subject develops introductory skills and knowledge in areas including animation, game design, graphic design, interactive media development and application development.
+Year 10 Introduction to Media Arts also provides useful preparatory skills and knowledge for students interested in studying Information and Communication Technology in Years 11 and 12.
 Assessment for this subject includes in-class tasks and assignments.

-Film & Media (MS03): This subject develops introductory skills and knowledge in areas including camera equipment use (composition, camera angles, shot types and movement), storyboard design, short film production, analysis and critique of products, concepts and ideas (film reviews and text analysis), and the investigation of new media.
+Film, TV & New Media: This subject develops introductory skills and knowledge in areas including camera equipment use (composition, camera angles, shot types and movement), storyboard design, short film production, analysis and critique of products, concepts and ideas (film reviews and text analysis), and the investigation of new media.
 This is also a preparatory subject for students considering the study of Film, Television and New Media in Years 11 and 12.
 Assessment for this subject includes in-class tasks and assignments.

-Dance Education Curriculum Pathway
+Dance Curriculum Pathway